madeleineostoja/rucksack/content/docs/clearfix.md

 ---
 title: "Native Clearfix"
 anchor: "clearfix"
-weight: 3
+weight: 6
 ---
 Rucksack bundles up common clearfix methods into native methods of the `clear` property.
-A 'clearfix' is a method of making a parent element self-clear it's children, so floats and other properties are contained.
+A 'clearfix' is a method of making a parent element self-clear it's children, so floats are contained.

 Two new methods are added, `fix` and `fix-legacy`.
-Both achieve the same outcome, with different levels of browser support. `fix` outputs much cleaner code and is all that is needed for IE8+, `fix-legacy` support IE6/7.
+Both achieve the same outcome, with different levels of browser support. `fix` outputs cleaner code and is all that is needed for IE8+, `fix-legacy` support IE6/7.

 ## Input
 ```css